jax-parker/Farming_Quiz_For_Kids/README.md

 #### Returning Visitor Goals

     * As a returning visitor, I want to be familiar with the site and use my experience to to navigate through the quiz.
+    * As a returning visitor, I want to be able to understand if my question was correct or incorrect & see my score.
     * As a returning visitor, I want to be see a personlised message to encourage me to play again.
     * As a returning visitor, I want to use the site to improve my knowledge of farming.
     * As a returning visitor, I want the game to be responsive to my device, no matter what size or orientation my screen is.